applidium/OverlayContainer/README.md

 }
 ```

-### Safe Area
+### Safe Area issues

 Be careful when using safe areas.
 As described in the [WWDC "UIKit: Apps for Every Size and Shape" video](https://masterer.apple.com/videos/play/wwdc2018-235/?time=328), the safe area insets will not be updated if your views exceeds the screen bounds.
-This is specially the case when using the `OverlayStyle.flexibleHeight`.
+This is specially the case when using the `OverlayStyle.expandableHeight`: when the overlay exceeds the bottom screen limit, its safe area will not be updated.

-The simpliest way to handle the safe area correctly is to compute your notch heights using the `safeAreaInsets` provided by the container and avoid the `safeAreaLayoutGuide` bottom anchor in your overlay:
+The simpliest way to handle the safe area correctly is to compute your notch heights using the `safeAreaInsets` of the container and avoid the `safeAreaLayoutGuide` use in your overlay view:

 ```swift
 func overlayContainerViewController(_ containerViewController: OverlayContainerViewController,